imixs/imixs-workflow/src/site/markdown/engine/plugins/ruleplugin.md

 #Rule Plugin
-The Imixs Rule Plugin can be used to evaluate a business rule during the processing of an activity.
+The Imixs RulePlugin is used to evaluate a business rule during the processing life cycle of an event.

+_Plugin Class Name:_

     org.imixs.workflow.plugins.RulePlugin

-A business rule can be configured which the help of the [Imixs-BPMN modeler](../../modelling/activities.html).
+A business rule evaluated by the RulePlugin is configured using the [Imixs-BPMN modeler](../../modelling/activities.html).
 Business rules can be written in any script language supported by the JVM.
- For example 'JavaScript or 'Groovy'.
-A Script can access all basic item values from the current WorkItem and the ActivityEntity.
+E.g 'JavaScript or 'Groovy'.
+A Script has access to all basic item values from the current WorkItem as also from the Event definition holding the business rule.

 A script may not update values of the WorkItem but can modify the values of the Activity Entity.
-To access the item values the RulePlugin provide the map objects 'workitem' and 'activity'.
-The item values of a property are provided in an object array.
-See the following example:
+To access the item values from a script language, the RulePlugin provide the objects variables 'workitem' and 'activity'.
+The item values are stored in a map, holding the item name (key) and an object array of item values (value).
+See the following example showing how to get the item value of an item with the name 'txtname':

-	 // test the first value of the workitem attribute 'txtname' var isValid = ('Anna'==workitem.get('txtname')[0]);
+	 // test the first value of the workitem attribute 'txtname' var isValid = ('Anna'==workitem['txtname'][0]);

 <strong>Note:</strong> It is not possible to manipulate the values from a workitem by script.
 But you can